arklumpus/sMap/Readme.md

 You can now run the GUI version of sMap by using the shortcut and the command-line version by typing `sMap` in the command line (which you can open by pressing `Win+R` on your keyboard, typing `cmd` and pressing Enter).

 ### macOS
-🔴 **Note**: the macOS installer package is currently not available for the latest version of sMap (it will be added soon).
-For now, please follow the instructions for the manual installation under macOS. 🔴

 Download [`sMap-mac-x64.pkg`](https://github.com/arklumpus/sMap/releases/latest/download/sMap-mac-x64.pkg) and double click it.
 The installer will guide you to the process, and will do two main things:
 1. Copy the sMap app to the /Applications folder.
 2. Create symlinks to the sMap executables (`Blend-sMap`, `ChainMonitor`, `Merge-sMap`, `NodeInfo`, `Plot-sMap`, `Script-sMap`, `sMap`, `sMap-GUI`, `Stat-sMap`) in the `/usr/bin` folder.